 This documentation covers upgrading Apache Tomcat manually.

 Upgrading the Core Libraries

-To update the Tomcat libraries, simply take the following steps:
+To update the Tomcat libraries, take the following steps:

-It could be problematic to copy over libraries while the server that utilizes them is still running, so stop the Railo/Tomcat server before proceeding with the Tomcat Upgrade.
+It could be problematic to copy over libraries while the server that utilizes them is still running, so stop the Lucee/Tomcat service on the web server before proceeding with the update.

 STEP 2 - Download and Unzip Tomcat

 - Once you download and unzip it, you should see a "lib" directory in the unzipped files